 For the mushrooms sauce, I used Steelhead Extra Stout by Mad River Brewing.
 A smooth, creamy stout with a surprisingly light finish.
-A stout lovers dream, great beer to drink with dinner or dessert.
+A stout lovers dream, a great beer to drink with dinner or dessert.

 Pan Seared Steak with Stout Beer Mushroom Sauce

 Doneness is a hard thing to explain, but there are several ways to know if your steak is where you want it to be without the dreaded slice through the middle that will compromise your overall results.

 First, there is the temperature check, but this does require a stab to your meat which will allow some juices to flow out, but far less than cutting it open.
 Get out an oven-safe thermometer and push it halfway through the middle of your steak.
 Keep in mind that your meat will continue to cook an additional 5 degrees once remove from the oven so keep that in mind when your test the temperature, removing the meat about 5 degrees before it reaches the level you want it.

 154°F Medium Well

 The second way is the feel test.
 This is what I use, and if you cook enough steak, you will be familiar with how your steaks feel once they are done.
 Here is an old line cook secret to understanding how a steak should feel once it’s done: